Gigaspaces/xap-docs/site/content/xap121net/space-persistency-advanced-topics.markdown

 - When a space is configured to be persistent, and a `PONO` is used as the Space Domain class, it must use the `SpaceId(autogenerate=false)` decoration.
 - When running in LRU Cache policy the `ISpaceProxy.Count()` operation using the data within the space only and does not access the space data source (database) to return the object count.
 - The `ExternalDataSource.InitialLoad()` loads data into partitioned spaces, by reading all the data into the space and filtering it at the space side.
 To tune this behavior, you should execute the relevant query from the database on the partition ID, to fetch the relevant result set to load into the space.
 See the [Space Persistency Initial Load](./space-persistency-initial-load.html) for more details.
-- [Hibernate Lazy load](http://www.hibernate.org/162.html) is not supported when using the `HibernateExternalDataSource` implementation.
+- {{%exurl "Hibernate Lazy load""http://www.hibernate.org/162.html"%}} is not supported when using the `HibernateExternalDataSource` implementation.
 See [Space Object Modeling](/sbp/space-object-modeling.html) for more details.
 - When running in `ALL_IN_CACHE` cache policy mode, optimistic locking is supported - i.e. updates in optimistic locking mode will be rejected, in case the client performs an update with the non-latest version of the entry.
 The loaded object from the database should include the latest version or the value 1.
 - When running a local cache, the client cache will be updated using an optimistic locking mode - i.e. updates will include the correct version of the entry.
 - Optimistic locking is not supported when running in `LRU` cache policy mode, in case the loaded object does not include data within the `SpaceVersion` field.